Rilmxp/Veggie-Menu/README.md

 ## Homepage

-- remake borders of whole card

 carousel with welcome message, maybe link to https://www.webmd.com/about-webmd-policies/default.htm website (what's a healthy diet without a healthy lifestyle?
 Boost up your health with knowledge at webmd.com. another one.Or instead invite to login to save your recipes.

 ## Recipe page

-- tick for dairyFree, glutenFree, vegan, veryHealthy, veryPopular, sustainable, cheap:
-  -see how to extract the stats.
-- consider a photo on top and two columnns with ingredients and steps.
+- check border right of recipe card small devices.
+- subsitute dataTest for actual data.

 ## Login page